How to Deploy a High-Availability Cluster

-This tutorial will guide you how to configure the Ubuntu Server platform necessary for running LinuxHA.
-These instructions are written for installing VirtualBox Ubuntu Server virtual machines (VMs).
+This tutorial will guide you how to install the Ubuntu Server platform necessary for running LinuxHA.

 Enable four network adapters per VM.